BjornL1/to_the_list_gd2/README.md

 #### User stories not yet implemented

-The following user stories were scoped out of the project due to time constraints and labelled as "Won't Have" on the project board on Github.
+The following user stories were scoped out of the project due to time constraints and labeled as "Won't Have" on the project board on Github.
 It is intended that these user stories will be implemented at a later date.

 - As a Site User, I can move items between different lists so that I can increase flexibility of item management.
-- As a Site User, I can search and filter lists so that i can find lists based on specific search criteria.
+- As a Site User, I can search and filter lists so that I can find lists based on specific search criteria.

 ### Design